 We will contact you within three working days, either by telephone or, if we do not have a contact number for you, we will write to you.
 This is so we can understand exactly what the problem is and agree what we can do to resolve it.
 It is also important that we know what you would like to see happen as a consequence of the concerns you have raised, and what actions we can take to help reassure you.
 When we contact you, we will also discuss the timescale for responding to your concern.

 We will write to you to confirm how we have listened to and investigated your concerns.
 This may mean providing an apology, explaining what changes and improvements we will make, or detailing any further action that needs to take place.
 We will ensure that our reply relates to the issues you originally highlighted.

-If you need any help or advice to make your complaint to the Ombudsman you can contact your local Independent Complaints Advocacy Service (ICAS).
+If you need any help or advice to make your complaint you can contact your local Independent Complaints Advocacy Service (ICAS).
 ICAS provides independent advocacy for people who have a complaint about the NHS.

 Independent Complaints Advocacy Service

 PO Box 14043

 Telephone: 0300 456 2370